cloudmrhub/KomaNYU.jl/docs/src/how-to/4-run-distributed-simulations.md

 # Run Distributed Simulations

-While KomaMRI provides built-in support for CPU and GPU parallelization, it is sometimes desirable to distribute simulation work even further across multiple GPUs or compute nodes.
+While KomaNYU provides built-in support for CPU and GPU parallelization, it is sometimes desirable to distribute simulation work even further across multiple GPUs or compute nodes.
 This can be done by using Distributed.jl and making use of the independent spin property: each spin in the system is independent from the rest, so the phantom spins can be subdivided into separate simulations and results recombined, as in the diagram below:

 ```@raw html
 <p align="center"><img width="90%" src="../../assets/KomamultiNode.svg"/></p>